cuteOlaf/ethereum-dev-template/README.md

 ## Disclaimer
 This is a learning project.
 It's not recommended for a production.
 The Solidity contracts are implemented with experimental flags enabled to simplify the development.
-I will improve it to make production ready soon.
-If you would like to help me bringing it ready to production, just let know on dmytro.zharkov@gmail.com.

 ## Technologies:
 * Ethereum.